 - 5. City Councilors attended interviews with staff between October 4th-14th providing feedback regarding reapportionment criteria, potential ward boundary changes, and identifying additional considerations for the reapportionment process.
 Councilors provided considerations and suggestions including, but not limited to, the following: consider neighborhood association boundaries; use natural boundaries so that residents can tell what ward they are in; keep like communities in same wards; consider school attendance boundaries; and consider having two wards cover downtown. - 6.
+The three alternatives were presented to the City Council at their November 8, 2021 meeting.
+The City Council voted to conduct a public hearing on the matter.
+Notice of the hearing has been provided to interested parties and placed in the Statesman Journal. - 7.
 Interactive maps are available for the public on the City's website (www.cityofsalem.net).
 The maps show the three alternatives and allow users to review neighborhood association boundaries, legislative and congressional boundaries, to calculate the population in any given census block and to submit comments and suggestions.
-In addition to the online maps, comments may be provided by email to planningcomments@cityofsalem.net. - 7.
+In addition to the online maps, comments may be provided by email to planningcomments@cityofsalem.net. - 8.
 Staff has conducted outreach on the Ward Reapportionment process to residents, businesses, neighborhoods, community organizations, partner agencies, and others through a variety of means, including emails, press releases, newspaper articles, and radio appearances.
-There are two online public open houses scheduled for Tuesday, November 9, 4-5 p.m. and Wednesday, November 10, 12-1 p.m. where the draft alternatives will be presented.
-Staff will also demonstrate how to use the online interactive maps and participate in a question and answer session with attendees.
+There were two online public open houses where the draft alternatives were presented and staff demonstrated how to use the online interactive maps.
+Testimony received as of the date of the staff report can be found in Attachment 5.